 There are several things you should know before actually starting a forum.
-Please pay attention to the following section because it can differentiate your project between a successful, growing community or another failure.
+Please pay attention to the following section because it can differentiate your project between a thriving, growing community or another failure.

 2.1.
 Be Driven By Passion, Not Money

-It’s crucial to have a financial plan laid out, but it should never be your project’s primary motivator.
-Many forum owners are making money today because of the deep, admirable love they felt for the community’s subject matter.
+Having a financial plan laid out is crucial, but it should never be your project’s primary motivator.
+Many forum owners are making money today because of their deep, admirable love for the community’s subject matter.
 That brings me to my next point:

 2.2.
 Understand How Communities Work

-Let me ask you: Do you still visit every website you were once a loyal fan of?
-Chances are you have moved on at this point, even if the websites are always great.
+Let me ask: Do you still visit every website you once were a loyal fan of?
+You have moved on at this point, even if the websites are always great.

 It’s human nature to use things in cycles, leaving for a time and then (maybe) coming back.
 This means that obtaining some forum subscribers will never be enough.
-By the time you double that amount (or even triple it), many previous users will have moved to other places.
+By double that amount (or even triple it), many previous users will have moved to other places.

 Think, for instance, on a forum for quitting smoking or getting over a divorce.
 The members will be active for a year or more, but they will move on with their life when the issue is solved.